Ahmed93Yusef/Design_chat_ui/README.md

 # Design_chat_ui

-probably not the best practice , but hey! we all start at some point this was made using
+this was made by using:

-linearLayout
+- linearLayout
-imageView
+- imageView
-view
+- view
-textView
+- textView
-vector assets
+- vector assets